roicort/roicort.github.io/about/index.md

 </style>

 ## Profile
-Graduate of Information Technology in Sciences from the Area of Engineering and Sciences of the UNAM, graduated from the Physical Mathematical Baccalaureate at the Marist High School, Valladolid.
+Graduate of Information Technology in Sciences from the Area of Engineering and Sciences of the UNAM.
 Interested in the sciences and the arts, but especially in their intersection.

 ## Skills
 Advanced computer skills with knowledge in programming languages (Python, C++, Processing, Arduino) for data science and application development, Data Mining, Optimization and Artificial Intelligence.
-Knowledge in Web development and Design (Adobe Suite), knowledge in electronics with the Arduino and Raspberry Pi platform, knowledge in Solfeggio and Piano.
+Knowledge in Web development and Design, knowledge in electronics with the Arduino and Raspberry Pi platform, knowledge in Solfeggio and Piano.
 Ability to speak in a group, work and lead a team, experience in front of a group and spirit of social service.

 <section>
   <div id="timeline-content">